Q: What is the purpose of the Welcome Here Project?

 Q: Can I promote the project in my local area?

 A: Yes Please!
 Promotion of the project can come in many forms.
-Displaying the Welcome Here sticker and charter is one fantastic way.
-Other ways I can promote the project:
+In addition to displaying the Welcome Here sticker and here are some other ways you can promote the project:

 - Display the Welcome Here Project promotional cards in your business or service.